MAKE+ has an extensive range of product development and evaluation facilities including:

 The BCIT Soft Shop supports the development of products that interact in close proximity with the body, bringing together researchers’ skills in electronics, biomechanics, and soft product design.

-Wearable technological solutions, assistive devices for mobility, and textile production are just the beginning of the opportunities created in MAKE+‘s newest lab space.
+Wearable technological solutions, assistive devices for mobility, and textile production are just the beginning of the opportunities created in the Soft Shop.

 Soft Shop is located in the Centre for Applied Research and Innovation.